Title: President, and Author

-Location: New York, New York, United States
+Location: Dallas, Texas; New York, New York, United States

-John Attanasio, Retired Law Educator at SMU Dedman School of Law, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in legal education.
+John Attanasio, lawyer and author, Politics and Capital, Oxford University Press; and president of The International Academic Institute of Legal Process and Procedure, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in legal education.

-An alumnus of the University of Virginia, Mr. Attanasio earned a BA in 1976 and went on to a JD from New York University in 1979.
-He opened his first private practice in Baltimore, MD, and went on to earn a diploma in law from Oxford University before teaching at the University of Pittsburgh Mr. Attanasio completed a LLM from Yale University in 1985, and has taught with the University of Notre Dame, serving as the John M. Regan Junior Director for the Joan B. Kroc Institute for International Peace Studies.
+An alumnus of the University of Virginia, Mr. Attanasio earned a BA in 1976 and a JD from New York University in 1979.
+He practiced litigation, administrative law, and arbitration before earning a Dipl. in Law from Oxford University and teaching at the University of Pittsburgh.
+Mr. Attanasio completed an LL.M. from Yale University in 1985, and taught law at the University of Notre Dame, where he also was John M. Regan Jr. Director of the interdisciplinary Joan B. Kroc Institute for International Peace Studies.

 Contact Mr. Attanasio